neam/docker-stack/docs/20-local-dev-first-time-set-up.md

 Open it up an make sure that all sensitive directives are correctly entered.

-## Step 5 - Run
+## Step 4 - Run

 Fire up your local docker stack:

-    docker-compose up
+    docker-stack local up

-## Step 6 - Initialize the database with a relevant dataset
+## Step 5 - Initialize the database with a relevant dataset

 * Follow the instructions in [Update to the latest changes](21-local-dev-update-to-the-latest-changes.md)

-## Step 7 - See your app in action
+## Step 6 - See your app in action

 Find out the ports that your stack is listening on:

-    docker-compose ps
+    docker-stack local ps

 Open up relevant urls in the browser to see your app in action.